2024 Suzhou knife attack: Impact

 A large number of comments on the Chinese Internet that affected the stabbing were jointly dealt with by NetEase, Tencent, Douyin, Bilibili and other Chinese social platforms.
 These platforms considered that "these comments incited confrontation between China and Japan and stirred up extreme nationalist sentiments, and were illegal content".

+Sentencing

+After being found guilty by the Suzhou Intermediate People’s Court in January, Zhou Jiansheng was executed on 16 April 2025.